RongKaiWeskerMA/sekiro_play/readme.md

 ## Project Overview

 This project implements a Deep Q-Network (DQN) agent to play Sekiro: Shadows Die Twice using reinforcement learning.
-The agent uses a pre-trained ResNet18 model as its backbone and learns to make optimal decisions in the game environment.
+The agent uses a pre-trained ResNet18 (EfficientNet-B0 is also supported) model as its backbone and learns to make optimal decisions in the game environment and we will try to integrate vision transformer/decision transformer in the future.

 ## Installation